FUNMILAYO-SHODIMU/SQL-Portfolio/README.md

 ## Data Cleaning and Preparation

 To prepare the data analysis, I:
-1. Used CREATE TABLE and INSERT into statements to set up the database schema and populate tables.
+1. Used CREATE TABLE and INSERT INTO statements to set up the database schema and populate tables.
-2. Ensured referential integrity by linking tablesthrough foreign keys such as customer_id, product_id.
+2. Ensured referential integrity by linking tables through foreign keys such as customer_id, product_id.
 3. Checked for and addressed missing or inconsistent data where applicable.
 4. Verified data types for accurate querying and aggregation.